Chaganti-Reddy/dotfiles/Readme.md

 `NOTE - Please don't create any Issues or Pull Requests.
 These dotfiles are only for my personal use.`

+<font color="red">Some of these dotfiles may contain absolute paths with my username and if anything runs into a crash or a bug just check the paths correctly first.</font>

 ## Automated Installation

 Fist install Arch Linux with minimal setup/any other DE/WM with `archinstall` script and reboot your system. use `sudo nmtui-connect` command for wireless internet connection.
 Then clone this repo using